asmsh/promise/README.md

 ### What's a Promise ?

 A Promise represents some asynchronous work.
-It offer ways to get the eventual result of that asynchronous work.
+It offers ways to get the eventual result of that asynchronous work.
 Read more on [its Wiki page](https://en.wikipedia.org/wiki/Futures_and_promises).

 ### Why in Go ?